Public Health Regulation 2022

 - a certificate from the health authorities of the other country confirming that the body is free of infectious disease.

 Documentation should be in English or be accompanied by a certified translated copy.
 Where the required official documentation is not available, the permission of a Commonwealth Human Biosecurity Officer will be required in order to bring the remains into Australia.
-For more information about gaining permission, see Australia’s Human Biosecurity Portal – Bringing In or Exporting Human Remains or Ashes.
+For more information about gaining permission, see the Department of Health and Aged Care web page Importing human remains and biosecurity.

 Additional information will be required, including the name and address of the receiver, and details of the flight the human remains will arrive on.

 Transporting cremation ashes is simpler than transporting a body as they are not classified in Australia as ‘human remains’, having been through the cremation process.
 There are no biosecurity restrictions on bringing cremation ashes into Australia, although a container that is not made out of wood is recommended (ceramic or plastic are preferred as they are not a biosecurity concern).
 Ashes can generally be carried in hand luggage or sent as unaccompanied personal effects, but you will need to check with the airline or transport company.
 You do not need to declare human ashes on arrival to Australia on an incoming passenger card.
 The originating country and postal authorities may have their own requirements that you will need to satisfy.
 You can find a list of embassies and consulates on the Department of Foreign Affairs and Trade website.

 To send cremation ashes overseas you will need to check the requirements of the destination country.
 Transportation companies, postal authorities and airlines may have their own requirements.
 Usually, the ashes must be in a container accompanied by a cremation certificate (which confirms the contents) and a customs declaration.
 It may be possible to send ashes by airmail but it will depend on the destination country.
 Check this with Australia Post to see if there are